Sascha8a/BetterGTMPWiki/docs/API_Server.md

 API.doesResourceExist(string resource);
 ```
 ## DownloadData
 Transfers a string to the given client.
-Client scripts then receive this data in [[onCustomDataReceived]].
+Client scripts then receive this data in [onCustomDataReceived](API_Client.md?id=oncustomdatareceived).
-This is asynchronous, but is often not as fast as sending big chunks of data directly through [[triggerClientEvent]], so choose wisely.
+This is asynchronous, but is often not as fast as sending big chunks of data directly through [triggerClientEvent](API_Server.md?id=triggerclientevent), so choose wisely.

 ```csharp
 API.downloadData(Client target, string data, int id = 0);